Holic75/Baldurs-gate-dnd-3.5/README.md

 Saving Throw: None

 With a touch, druid gifts an animal ally with nature's strength, resilience, and speed.
-The affected animal gains a +10 on attack rolls and damage rolls and 4 temporary hit points per caster level, plus one additional attack per round.
+The affected animal gains a +10 bonus on attack and damage rolls and 4 temporary bonus hit points per caster level, plus one additional attack per round for the duration of the spell.

 Additionally Druids gain access to the following spells: Burning Hands (as 1st level spell), Sleep (as 1st level spell),